stupidestmodder/TuneBloom/README.md

   <img width="400" alt="TuneBloom_Ot0x2Fng9e" src="https://github.com/user-attachments/assets/e84fc549-f740-4888-ae22-bd142aef731a" />
 </div>

-## Goals
+## Future Goals
-- BCSAR support.
+- `BCSAR` support.
+(3DS)
-- BFSAR support.
+- `BFSAR` support.
 (Switch)

 ## Limitations
-- External groups (BFGRP)
+- External groups (`BFGRP`)
-  - Support for external groups is still WIP (Reading only), that means games like SM3DW, CTTT and any that makes use of external groups only supports playback.
+  - Support for external groups is still WIP (read-only), that means games like SM3DW, CTTT and any other game which makes use of external groups only supports playback.
 - Import/Export wave files
   - The tool can only make use of .wav files for importing/replacing and exporting.

 ## Compiling
 - Premake is used as the build system which makes setting up a development environment very straightforward.
 - Simply run the `setupVS.bat` script in the root of the repository and then open the generated `.sln` file in Visual Studio to edit & build.
-- Currently, only Windows is supported with Visual Studio but support for other platforms is upcoming.
+- Currently, only Windows is supported with MSVC & Clang, but support for other platforms is upcoming.

 ## Contributing
+External contributions & Pull Requests are welcome!
+We understand that the quality of the code may not be fully up-to-bar, so we appreciate your patience.
+Help and developer discussions are always available in our [Discord](https://go.nsmbu.net/discord) server.

 ## Credits
 - [STUPID Modder](https://github.com/stupidestmodder) - Development lead